xNaCly/blog/content/posts/2023/leetcode-optimization.md

 ## Third implementation

-The third and heavly optimized version decreases the time taken for every operation by a factor of 2.
+The third and heavly optimized version decreases the time taken for every operation by a factor of 2 compared to the first implementation.

 ```go
 func modifyStringThird(s string) string {